grafana/pyroscope/docs/sources/operators-guide/architecture/components/distributor.md

 Because distributors share access to the same hash ring, write requests can be sent to any distributor.
 You can also set up a stateless load balancer in front of it.

-To ensure consistent query results, Mimir uses [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) quorum consistency on reads and writes.
+To ensure consistent query results, Fire uses [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) quorum consistency on reads and writes.
 The distributor waits for a successful response from `n`/2 + 1 ingesters, where `n` is the configured replication factor, before sending a successful response to the Prometheus write request.

 ## Load balancing across distributors

 We recommend randomly load balancing write requests across distributor instances.
-If you're running Grafana Mimir in a Kubernetes cluster, you can define a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) as ingress for the distributors.
+If you're running Grafana Fire in a Kubernetes cluster, you can define a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) as ingress for the distributors.

 > **Note:** A Kubernetes Service balances TCP connections across Kubernetes endpoints and does not balance HTTP requests within a single TCP connection.
 > If you enable HTTP persistent connections (HTTP keep-alive), because Prometheus uses HTTP keep-alive, it re-uses the same TCP connection for each remote-write HTTP request of a remote-write shard.